Table of contents

-Now let’s take a look at how marketing analytics helps businesses grow when faced with specific challenges.
+Now let’s take a look at how marketing data analytics helps businesses.

 1. Find and scale profitable ad campaigns

 Typically, startups and small online projects want to scale profitable campaigns.

 - The annual marketing budget is constantly reviewed because it depends on the operational results of the business.

 - Decisions are made intuitively due to a lack of data.

 - Analytics implementation is postponed until “better times.”